My Gal Sal: Plot

-That night, Paul returns to his apartment and finds the Countess' husband has challenged him to a duel.
-Enraged at the idea of it alone, Paul storms over to the Countess' home to confront the Count - only to find it was all a ploy by the Countess to see him again.
-Sally witnesses him returning from the Countess' party and assumes the worst.
-She breaks their engagement and refuses to sing his music ever again, until Paul sends a man with a song dedicated to her under a pen name which she performs with great success.
-When he reveals that he was the one who wrote it - after much bickering - the two decide to reconcile.
+That night, Paul returns to his suite and finds that the Countess' husband has challenged him to a duel.
+Enraged, Paul storms over to the Countess' home to confront the Count, only to find it was all a ploy by the Countess to see him again.
+When Sally sees the Countess dropping Paul off at the hotel in the morning, she assumes the worst and breaks off their engagement.
+As Sally goes on tour with Fred, she refuses to sing Paul's music and learns that his latest song has flopped.